hrr43fec-luke/chat-service/README.md

 ## Getting started

 MongoDB is required.
-Default port (27017.)
-If your database has a username and password, you can set it in the ".env" file in the root of the project.

 ### A .env is required in the root directory.
 Example:
-- SERVER_PORT=3002
+- SERVER_PORT=3002   // this is where node will serve the website
-- DB_HOST=localhost
+- DB_HOST=localhost  // the rest is for MongoDB
 - DB_PORT=27017
 - DB_USER=              // this may be left blank
 - DB_PWD=              // this may be left blank